NiklasAsselmann/SpatialOptimization/README.md

 conda activate opti
 - Then you have to navigate to the location where your script is stored with: <br/>
 cd ../SpatialOptimization/skripts
+- Set the wanted configurations in the config.yaml file
 - Then run the scripts with: <br/>
 python scriptXY.py